mhendrey/triton-translation-tutorial/Tutorial_3.md

 The input is expecting an array with a single string which is the contents of the document to be translated.
 The output will the same, but now with the translated text.
 Because this deployment will submit requests to the seamless-m4t-v2-large deployment, it won't need to run on a GPU.
+Lastly, we are specifically telling Triton Inference Server to run version `1` of the model.

 ```
 name: "translate"